spencergates/thylac.com/_pages/resume.md

 * **AI Video Summarization Tool:** Worked with a group to create a utility that takes large amounts of security camera video and applies AI image recognition to pare down the footage into a short summary.

-* **System Building & Home Networking:** Built a home virtualization server to use as a NAS, DNS resolver, security gateway, Docker host, batch renderer, and game server.
+* **System Building & Networking:** Built a home virtualization server to use as a NAS, DNS resolver, security gateway, Docker host, batch renderer, and game server.